 Kriss Russman's first opera Happy Birthday, Mr President was commissioned by the Rostock Volkstheater in Germany in 2013 and hailed by the German national newspaper Die Welt as ‘a celebrated world première.’
-His completion of George Butterworth's Orchestral Fantasia was premiered by the BBC Scottish Symphony Orchestra in Glasgow in November 2015 and released on a CD of Butterworth's orchestral music in July 2016 with the BBC National Orchestra of Wales for BIS Records with soloist James Rutherford and Kriss Russman conducting.
-The Butterworth CD received a 5-star review in the BBC Music Magazine and reached No. 1 in the official British Classical Music Charts, remaining in the top ten for over four months and chosen as Classic FM’s Record of the Week.
+His completion of George Butterworth's Orchestral Fantasia was premièred by the BBC Scottish Symphony Orchestra in Glasgow in November 2015.
+It was released by BIS Records in 2016 on the first CD of Butterworth's entire orchestral music with the BBC National Orchestra of Wales and soloist James Rutherford conducted by Kriss Russman.
+The disc received a 5-star review in the BBC Music Magazine and reached No. 1 in the official British Classical Music Charts, remaining in the top ten for over four months and chosen as Classic FM’s Record of the Week.

 Kriss Russman received his formative musical training from the Hungarian teacher Béla de Csilléry, a pupil of Bartók and Kodály.
 He is a graduate of the Royal College of Music in London, where he won the Theodore Stier Prize for conducting, and Cambridge University, where he received a doctorate in music.
 His conducting teachers have included Jorma Panula and Norman Del Mar and he studied composition at the Royal College with Alan Ridout.
-He began his musical career at the age of 22, while still a student at the RCM, as the principal french horn player of the BBC Concert Orchestra in London and he free-lanced with all the major London orchestras performing for Solti, Muti, Dorati, Ashkenazy, Dutoit, Giulini, Barenboim, Tennstedt and Rattle.
+He began his musical career at the age of 22, whilst still a student at the RCM, as the principal horn player of the BBC Concert Orchestra in London and he free-lanced with all the major London orchestras performing for Solti, Muti, Dorati, Ashkenazy, Dutoit, Giulini, Barenboim, Tennstedt and Rattle.

-After six years, Kriss Russman trained to become a BBC TV producer and went on to receive worldwide recognition for his music programmes including an EMMY nomination and awards from Britain's Royal Television Society (RTS) and Royal Philharmonic Society.
+Six years later, Kriss Russman trained to become a BBC Radio and TV producer and received worldwide recognition for his music programmes including an EMMY nomination and awards from Britain's Royal Television Society (RTS) and Royal Philharmonic Society.